uswds/uswds-site/_components/labels.md

       </ul>
       <h4 class="usa-heading">Accessibility</h4>
       <ul class="usa-content-list">
-        <li>When tags are used to call out new content that is dynamically loaded onto a page, be sure to use ARIA live regions to alert screen readers of the change.</li>
+        <li><strong>Use ARIA live regions to highlight dynamically loaded content.</strong> When tags are used to call out new content that is dynamically loaded onto a page, be sure to use ARIA live regions to alert screen readers of the change.</li>
       </ul>
     </div>
   </div>